Eloisa James: Dual careers

-For several years Bly's second career remained a secret, and she disguised herself by wearing contacts instead of her normal glasses when she attended functions as Eloisa James.
+For several years Bly's second career remained a secret, and she disguised herself by wearing contacts instead of her typical glasses when she attended functions as Eloisa James.
 After her first New York Times bestseller in 2005, Bly realized that her readers liked her writing regardless of its genre, and that by keeping her identity a secret she was implying that she was ashamed of her work and of her readers.
-At a February 16, 2005, faculty meeting, Bly outed herself to her colleagues, revealing her alter ego and offering copies of her novels to her fellow professors.
+At a February 16, 2005 faculty meeting, Bly outed herself to her colleagues, revealing her alter ego and offering copies of her novels to her fellow professors.
 Once she had officially "come out", she submitted an op-ed to The New York Times defending the romance genre.
 She was invited to speak at the National Book Festival in 2012.

 Bly credits her success in dual careers to being "very, very organized".
 Lacking the time to write every day, Bly often writes upwards of 20 pages at a time.
 On her days at home, Bly schedules time to work on both her fiction and her academic works.
 When possible, she does not work when her children are at home.
 Bly usually does not teach in the summers, giving her more time to devote to her writing (both academic and fiction).